(Photos courtesy of Wavey Garms)

 Why did you want to release a photographic compilation of your beginnings now?

 Well, I've been wanting to do it for a couple of years, but things took a while because I was so busy.
 Also, we're in a time of image saturation, where photos get seen and forgotten on a daily basis, if not quicker.
 A book is something you go back to again and again.

 How do you mean?

-Well, our photographs are very personal—we didn't want them to be reduced to Instagram posts.
+Well, our photographs are very personal – we didn't want them to be reduced to Instagram posts.
 My friends and I have been taking photos since we were young, and most of us only started because of graffiti.
-None of the photos were taken deliberately for the book, so they're all scanned from printed photographs, which were taken on disposable cameras.
+None of the photos were taken deliberately for the book, so they're all scanned from printed photographs which were taken on disposable cameras.
 Back then, we would sit at London Bridge for hours, seeing all the pieces rolling past on the trains.
-This was when the only way to see photos of graff was either in Graphotism magazine, or through your friends, so it was like collecting soccer stickers or Pokémon cards—that's why we took as many photos as we could of trains or sick pieces.
+This was when the only way to see photos of graff was either in Graphotism magazine or through your mates, so it was like collecting football stickers or Pokemon cards – that's why we took as many photos as we could of trains or sick pieces.
 All the photographs in the book have been tucked away in shoe boxes for years.
-I'd look through them with my friends from time to time, but that was about it.
+I'd look through them with my mates from time to time, but that was about it.
 So doing a book now seemed like the perfect way to share it with our wider audience.